 I retired early a couple years ago with a plan to live off my savings and investments.
 I had a nest egg that was big enough to supply my wife and I income to live a decent life.
 Nothing extravagant… the plan was to live modestly, travel a little for fun and family, and to work here and there when we felt like it.

 In the span of 6 months the majority of my cash was moved out of savings to my brokerage account, I rebalanced my IRA to be a little more aggressive, and we moved from Illinois to Georgia.
 The move will pay for itself in a couple years with the savings on property tax (it’s 2/3 cheaper in Georgia) and the lower cost of living.
-Our home in Illinois is worth about 33% more than the home we purchased in Georgia providing us with a net profit on the move.
+Our home in Illinois was worth about 33% more than the home we purchased in Georgia that provided us with a net profit on the move.

 I hope you find some value from what you read here.
-If you do I would appreciate a donation to help keep this going.
+If you do, I would appreciate a donation to help keep this going.
 You’ll find a donation button near the top of the site.

 Thank you and I wish you much success!